go-go-golems/zine-layout/ttmp/2025-10-10/05-expansion-plan-for-zine-layout-platform.md

 # Expansion Plan: Transition to First-Class Zine Layout Entities
 *Detailed Implementation Guide for New Contributors*

 This document provides step-by-step instructions for refactoring the zine-layout codebase to support first-class entities for image sequences, layout templates, laid-out images/pages, and complete zines.
 Since we're not maintaining backwards compatibility, we can start fresh with a clean database schema.
+Phase planning now derives from `ttmp/2025-10-10/09-system-specification-after-phase1-and-phase2.md`, and future work must replace the legacy `pkg/spread` module with the new `pkg/imagelayout` stack described there.

 ---